 Prague, Czech Republic – The Vatican has banned a Czech priest from practicing over allegations of sexual abuse and misconduct towards several women during the 1990s, the Czech News Agency (CTK) reported on Wednesday.

-The priest is accused of sexual harassment and inappropriate contact and behaviour with two women between 1991 and 1999 in his parish in Pelhrimov, located roughly half-way between Prague and Brno.
+The priest is accused of sexual harassment and inappropriate conduct and behaviour with two women between 1991 and 1999 in his parish in Pelhrimov, located roughly half-way between Prague and Brno.

-The priest abused his position and betrayed the two women’s trust, prosecutor in charge of the case Karel Váňa said a few months ago when Czech authorities launched the investigation into the alleged sexual misconduct of the suspect.
+The priest abused his position and betrayed the two women’s trust, prosecutor in charge of the case Karel Váňa said a few months ago when Czech authorities launched the investigation into the sexual misconduct allegations.

 The alleged victims reportedly turned to Archbishop Charles Scicluna, the Vatican’s top prosecutor on cases of sexual abuse allegations within the Catholic Church, who then intervened with the bishop of Ceske Budejovice, under whose jurisdiction the Pelhrimov parish falls.

-According to local media hlidacipes.org, who first reported on this story, the decision is not final and has been appealed by the priest.
+According to local media hlidacipes.org, who first reported on the story, the decision is not final and has been appealed by the priest.